RPJoshL/nc-gpxedit/README.md

 GPX, KML, CSV (unicsv format) and geotagged JPG are supported for loading.
 JPG files are loaded as waypoints.
 Files can be loaded in GpxEdit interface or in Files app.

+Go to [GpxEdit Crowdin project](https://crowdin.com/project/gpxedit) if you want to help to translate this app in your language.

 This is not a perfect GPX editor.

 What's saved :